greenhousecode/slp-helper/README.md

 Pass an array of field names (strings) that may scrape empty or undefined.
 (Only applies to optional fields, see below)

 * **`watchChanges`** (`Boolean`, default: `false`)
-Set to true to expect multiple value changes (multiple scrapes) throughout a single page visit.
+Set to true to expect value changes (multiple scrapes) throughout a single page visit.
 User input and/or asynchronous calls are the most common causes.
 (Will enforce `true` when `longestViewed` is set)

-* **`longestViewed`** (`Boolean`, default: `false`) Set to true to simulate a non-existing LemonPI business rule "Longest viewed by user".
+* **`longestViewed`** (`Boolean`, default: `false`) Set to true to simulate a non-existing LemonPI business rule **Longest viewed by user**.
 This functionality is achieved by scraping every second a user is active on the page.
-This only works when used in conjunction with the "Most viewed by user" business rule in LemonPI Manage.
+This only works when used in conjunction with the **Most viewed by user** business rule in LemonPI Manage.

 * **`interval`** (`Integer`, default: `500`)
 The amount of milliseconds of delay between value checks.
-(Will enforce `5000` when `longestViewed` is set)
+(Will enforce `5000` when `longestViewed` is `true`)

 * **`debug`** (`Boolean`, default: `false`)
 Set to true to enforce console debugging.
-Not recommended, add *lemonpi_debug* somewhere in the query string to achieve the same.
+Not recommended, add *lemonpi_debug* somewhere in the query string instead.

-## Methods
+## Public methods

 * **`window.slp.getUrl([Object])`**
 Will return the current URL without query parameters and hash, and accepts optional configuration.
 See examples above for usage.